JanVasko1/KM-Calendar_Reading/Libs/GUI/Information.md

 - Handled of Home Office --> currently is not doing anything as in Time Sheets there is no Location for HomeOffice

-### Skip Events
-- This is the list of evens which should be skiped from registering them into TimeSheets
-- Text is compared with Event subject and if a part of subject contain text then is recognized and event is not considerate for Time Sheets

 ### Parallel Events
 - This handler helps to process Events which might be in parallelly set in Calendar
-- **Methods**
-    - **Divide** --> will divide Parralle Events based on logic (eveerytime takes as separator the begining of Event)
-    - **Keep Parallel** --> will keep both parallel events for TimeSheet

 **Divide:**<br>
 ![Parallel 1](Libs\\Readme\\Parallel1.png)